-From East Los Angeles, the Central Valley, the San Gabriel Valley, the San Fernando Valley, Chicago, and most recently Detroit.
+From East Los Angeles, the Central Valley, the San Gabriel Valley, the San Fernando Valley, Chicago, Detroit, and most recently, Cleveland.

 Interests Architecture, design, art, curation, writing, reading, critiquing, building, painting, drawing, eating, and sleeping.